YangSeungWon/AmongUsHelper/README.md

 ## Common Usage
 After installation and configuration, including `node index.js`,
-1. Join a voice channel, and type `!init` in any channel.
+1. Join a voice channel with your friends.
 2. Using `!config N`, set conversation time as same as your game setting.
 3. When you start game, type `!start`.
 4. When you are killed by imposter, type `!dead`.
 But after next meeting starts!(because you should not inform others that you're dead.)